 Core Content

-• Natural interruption handling: Allow users to interject while the Agent is speaking for more human-like dialogue flow
+• Natural Interruption Handling: Allow users to interject while the Agent is speaking, achieving a conversation flow closer to human dialogue

-• Visual understanding: The Agent needs to interpret screenshots and identify UI elements (buttons, input fields, links)
+• Visual Understanding: The Agent needs to understand screenshots and recognize UI elements (buttons, input boxes, links)

-• Action mapping: Map natural-language instructions like “click the login button” precisely to screen coordinates or UI element IDs
+• Action Mapping: Accurately map natural language instructions such as “click the login button” to screen coordinates or UI element IDs

-• Integration with existing frameworks: Directly call mature frameworks like browser-use to quickly equip the Agent with computer operation capabilities
+• Integration with Existing Frameworks: Directly call mature frameworks such as browser-use to quickly give the Agent the ability to operate a computer

-Goal: From scratch, build an Agent capable of real-time, fluent voice conversations with users.
-It should respond quickly, understand and execute voice commands, and even proactively lead guided dialogues.
+Goal: From scratch, build an Agent that can engage in real-time, fluent voice conversations with users.
+It needs to respond quickly, understand and execute voice commands, and even proactively initiate guided conversations.

-• Latency control: The end-to-end latency from user voice input to Agent voice output determines the experience quality.
-How to optimize each part of the tech stack?
+• Latency Control: The end-to-end latency from user voice input to Agent voice output is key to user experience.
+How to optimize each component in the tech stack?

 Architecture Design: